 If we learn that you defrauded us or you intentionally misrepresented material facts, we can take actions that can have serious consequences for your coverage.
 These serious consequences include, but are not limited to:

-- Rescission, which is loss of coverage going forward and backward
+- Rescission, coverage going

 - Loss of coverage going forward

 - Denial of benefits

-- · Recovery of amounts we already paid
+- Recovery of amounts we already paid

 We also may report fraud to criminal authorities.